Acceptable domain names and policy

 The foreign entities are not obliged to keep a DNS or an administrative contact in the country.
 Except those qualified by NIC as restricted or undesirable, any domain name related to the business may be assigned to these entities.

 A restricted domain is one of these : gov net edu ac com co int mil gouv or any other name related to government or public company use.
 Contact [email protected] if you want to create such a domain.
 Note however that it will be assigned only if sponsored by an official authority.
 We also discourage generic names such as bank nom art ... or a geographic notion as it also misleads people.

 An undesirable name is defined as being vulgar, misleading people or being rejected by NIC at its own discretion.
 It is also applicable for domain registration of wellknown brands/trademarks registered by third parties without the consent of the owner of the brands/trademark.
 The domain will be deleted immediately at the owner's request.

 We strongly discourage the use of suffixes of our country for misleading people.
-We remind that .cg stands for Republic of the Congo and for nothing else.
+We remind that .rw stands for Republic of Rwanda and for nothing else.

 The domain name must have a minimum of three characters.
 Applications for one or two characters domain may be considered, with a possible surcharge if this domain is considered as Premium, with prior arrangment with [email protected]

 There is no notion of property as far as a domain name is concerned.
 It is rather to be seen as a sub-delegation, and the sub-delegated entity is supposed to manage it in compliance with the RFC's and with the usual rules applicable to such a sub-delegation.
 For instance, domains should only be used for matters in connection with the sub-delegated entity's business.
 The name of the domain must correspond to the name of the business, or one of its marks.